What is a sales pipeline and why is it crucial?

 A differentiated system like this has several advantages:

 - Clearly assign tasks to sales people, bizdev or customer managers.
-Each with their own scope and dashboard, but in the same tool
+Each with its own scope and dashboard, but all in the same tool #oncommuniqueonpartage

 - Keeping a close eye on transformation rates

-Furious also includes a module that allows you to historize and analyze the reasons for a loss of competency –> A simple, factual way of identifying your weak points.
+Furious also includes a module for recording and analyzing the reasons for a loss of compet’ –> A simple, factual way of identifying our weak points.

-Of course, the 2 pipes are fully modular: you choose the name and number of columns, drag & drop the cards from one column to another, create contact/quotation sheets on the fly and sort in 3 ticks.
+Of course, the 2 pipes are fully modular: you choose the name and number of columns, drag & drop the cards from one column to another , create contact/quote sheets on the fly and sort in 3 ticks.

-It’s all connected to your e-mails/agenda/chat and lets you anticipate renderings, reminders and kick-offs without even thinking about it!
+It’s all connected to your e-mails/agenda/chat, so you can anticipate renderings, reminders and kick-offs without even thinking about it!

-In short, forget Jean-Claude Convenant, forget Excel, forget Salesforce – we’re talking about integrated CRM, designed by bizdev agencies and IT services companies over the past 20 years.
+In short, forget Jean-Claude Convenant, forget Excel, forget Salesforce.
+With the implementation of sales management tools like Furious, you benefit from an integrated CRM, specifically designed for the needs of agencies and IT services companies over the last 20 years, which revolutionizes the management of your sales pipeline.